All Episodes

 I don't like anything about the story.

-I'm very upset with the New York Times article because It was completely misleading.
+I'm very upset with the New York Times article because it was completely misleading.

 They misled me.

-They took parts of what I said in at least a two hour interview that they did exclusively with me and spun it and put a negative connotation on what I was saying.
+They took parts of what I said in at least a two-hour interview that they did exclusively with me and spun it and put a negative connotation on what I was saying.

 I'm very displeased with the way that it came out.

-They promised me time and time over again that the piece would not be a hit piece, that it was just merely each person's explanation of how they had interactions with Donald, what we you know, what I thought of him, and I made it very clear many times that um I had a very pleasant relationship with Donald and that I never felt like I was being, you know, depicted as you know a piece of meat or anything like that.
+They promised me time and time over again that the piece would not be a hit piece, that it was just merely each person's explanation of how they had interactions with Donald, what I thought of him.

 I was never offended by anything that he had said.

-Um he was never anything more than a gentleman, a very, very good guy.
+He was never anything more than a gentleman, a very, very good guy.

-We had good times together, we had, you know, he was very genuine, he was very gentlemanly, and if you were to read that article, you would think that I felt otherwise.
+And if you were to read that article, you would think that I felt otherwise.

 And I don't think it's fair to me.